How to Spend 72 Hours in Vienna: Best Things to Do and See

 Schönbrunn Palace

-The Schönbrunn Palace is undoubtedly one of the most beautiful baroque palace complexes in Europe and is not to be missed.
-It is the former summer residence of the Habsburgs, including Maria Theresa, Emperor Franz Joseph, or Empress Elisabeth who you might better know as Sissi.
-As I vividly remember watching the movie ‘Sissi’ with my mum as a little girl, I was excited to finally see this place in person.
+Schönbrunn Palace is easily one of the most beautiful baroque palace complexes in Europe.
+It was the former summer residence of the Habsburgs, including Maria Theresa, Emperor Franz Joseph, and Empress Elisabeth – who you might know better as Sissi.

 The outside of the Schönbrunn Palace in Vienna, Austria